Nova1422/archived/README.md

 >author: Nova.
 <details>
 <summary>:blue_book: Plugin readme</summary>
-<blockquote>spawns captureable Archon ships in the system "Persitar" every 10 minutes, PS- pre existing archon cant be captured nor will be angered.
+<blockquote>spawns captureable Archon ships in the system "Persitar" every 10 minutes, PS- pre existing archon can't be captured nor will be angered.
 And capturing the spawned archons will not be any easier

 </blockquote>
 </details>